-Video Conference Spaces use cameras, microphones, and other technology to connect students, instructors, and guest presenters from different locations.
-DCS deploys three types of Video Conference Spaces.
-The Immersive Synchronous Lecture Halls are designed to create a seamless connect with one another.
+Synchronous Spaces use cameras, microphones, and other technology to connect students, instructors, and guest presenters from different locations.
+DCS deploys three types of rooms.
+The Immersive Synchronous lecture halls are designed to create a seamless connect with one another.
 Loree Hall 024 on Cook/Douglass and Wright Lab Auditorium on Busch campus have been constructed to mirror one another and are used by instructors to teach students in both room simultaneously from either location.
 The experience is fully immersive.
 Students in the room the instructor is not in view a life-size projection of the professor at the front of the room.
 The instructor and students can view classmates in the other space on large screens which are designed to mimic the experience of being in the same room.
 For more information, visit the Immersive Synchronous Lecture Hall page.

-DCS also has many Audio & Screencasting Rooms that can be used to broadcast audio and presentation materials to remote participants by following our printable instructions.
-Additionally, any room with a Digital Classroom System is capable of streaming a remote participant and can be used to video conference with portable equipment available upon request.
-If you are interested in streaming or video conferencing, your best place to get started is Video Conference & Streaming Support page.
+DCS also has many Audioconference & Lecture Capture rooms that can be used to broadcast audio and presentation materials to remote participants by following our printable instructions.
+Additionally, any room with a Digital Classroom System is capable of streaming a remote participant and can be used to videoconference with portable equipment available upon request.
+View our Conference & Lecture Capture Chart, for an up to date list of Audio & Screencasting Rooms.
+If you are interested in streaming or video conferencing, your best place to get started is Videoconference & Streaming Support page.
 By filling out a form detailing what you are interested in doing, our staff can help you prepare and run a session.

-For a full list of rooms with synchronous capability, visit the Synchronous Capability Chart.
-For a detailed breakdown of DCS's various Synchronous Spaces, view our downloadable Synchronous Classroom Inventory.
+For a full list of rooms with synchronous capability, visit the Conference & Capture Capability Chart.